Phrenzi/slate/source/includes/_management_challenges.md

 }
 ```

-This endpoint authenticated by `Manager Token`, and Staff-ID Request Header, staff should be manager staff, and retrieves all challenges.
+This endpoint authenticated by `Access Token`, and Staff-ID Request Header, staff should be manager staff, and retrieves all challenges.

 ### HTTP Request